philipp-spiess/react-recomponent/README.md

 2. Improved **maintainability** by forcing a structure.
 With [Redux](https://github.com/reduxjs/redux) or [ReComponent](https://github.com/philipp-spiess/react-recomponent), you have a good overview of all actions that your application can send.
 This is an amazing property and allows others to easily understand what a component is is (actually) doing.
 While you can already learn so much by looking at the shape of the state object, you’ll lean even more just by _looking at the action types alone_.
 And since it’s not allowed to use setState at all, you can also be certain that all the code inside the reducer is the only place that transforms your state.

 3. Get rid of side effects with **Pure State Transformation**.
 By keeping your state changes side effect free, you’re forced into writing code that is easier to test (given an action and a state, it must _always_ return the same new state).
 Plus you can build extended event sourcing features on top of that since you can easily store all actions that where send to your reducers and replay them later (to go back in time and see exactly how an invalid state occurred).

+### Why is the reducer `static`?

+To fully leverage all of the advantages outlined above, the reducer function must not have any side effects.
+Making the reducer `static` will enforce this behavior since you won’t have access to `this` inside the function.
+We identified three situations that could need `this` inside the reducer:

+1. You’re about to read class properties.
+In this case, make sure those properties are properly encapsulated in the state object.
+2. You’re about to write class properties.
+This is a side effect and should be handled using the `SideEffects(fn)` effect.
+3. You’re accessing a function that is pure by itself.
+In this case, the function does not need to be a class property but can be a regular module function instead.

 ## Advanced Usage